sadik-smd/processor-sdk-doc-fork/source/linux/Foundational_Components/Kernel/Kernel_Drivers/Camera/CSI2RX.rst

       subdev_id = /dev/v4l-imx219-subdev0
       isp_required = yes

-   For manual configuration, like switching to a different resolution or2222 bitdepth, you can use media-ctl as `explained above
+   For manual configuration, like switching to a different resolution or bitdepth, you can use media-ctl as `explained above
    <#utilities-to-interact-with-the-driver>`__.
 For example you can switch to
    10-bit 1640x1232 capture on IMX219 using: